ddday/Eslyium-Cogs/README.md

 # Eslyium-Cogs
-Cogs Made By Eslyium For Red-DiscordBot
+Cogs Made By Eslyium And Or Others together.
+For Red-DiscordBot